 To fill with Oxy, dispense all 6 injectors and use a syringe to extract 15 U, then inject into your flasks.
 I recommend doing this as the last step.
 Filling with Oxycodone will make this take substantially longer so it may not be worthwhile.

 Label your flasks accordingly when completed, then load them onto the Rasputin as it comes if you have Command approval (otherwise load em in the smart fridge).

 Don't stop making flasks in this way until you get patients/people to clone.

-It's overall most efficient and user friendly to make batches of flasks 4 at a time because you can exhaust 2 bottles of Oxy/Tramadol in 4 flasks.
-Once you've completed your set of 4, label them appropriately and move onto the next 4.
-Further completing flasks 4 at a time and applying chems/pills in sequential order will also help make sure you can better keep track of your process and not accidentally double dose any flask with a chemical/pill.
+Once you've completed your flasks, label them appropriately.
+Note that completing flasks and applying chems/pills in sequential order will also help make sure you can better keep track of your process and not accidentally double dose any flask with a chemical/pill.

 You can also make surgery kits by printing surgery tools via the autolathe, and using ghetto substitutes for the items you cannot produce (cable coil for fix-o-vein, screwdriver for bone gel, wrench for bone setter).
-Put them into a backpack along with a pill bottle of 20U Oxycodone pills and a roller bed for a complete surgical kit.
+Put them into a backpack along with a pill bottle of 20U Oxycodone / 2U Spaceacillin / 2U Paracetamol pills and a roller bed for a complete surgical kit.